Department Officers

 Bob Higley

 Bob earned his eligibility during the Grenada/Panama era.
 He served in the Army National Guard as a scout for a TOW missile Battalion.
-Bob is a 24-year PUFL member.
+Bob is a 26-year PUFL member.
 He has served as Department historian, membership director and assistant membership director.
-At the District level, he has served as commander, alternate commander, finance officer, historian and sergeant-at-arms.
-At the post level, he has served as commander, senior vice-commander, adjutant, finance officer, historian and chaplain.
-Bob is also a 2014 graduate of the National American Legion College and is currently on the National Security Commission.
+At the District level he has served as commander, alternate commander, finance officer, historian and sergeant-at-arms.
+At the post level he has served as commander, senior vice-commander, adjutant, finance officer, historian and chaplain.

-A graduate of Lawrence Technological University with a Bachelor of Science degree in Construction Engineering, he has been employed as a construction superintendent for over 30 years.
-Bob has a 35-year-old son, Matt, who is a member of the Sons of The American Legion.
+Bob is also a 2014 graduate of the National American Legion College.
+A graduate of Lawrence Technological University with a Bachelors of Science degree in Construction Engineering he retired after a 32-year career as a construction superintendent.
+Bob has a 37-year-old son Matt who is a member of the Sons of The American Legion.